Rif-7/battleship/README.md

 # Battleship
-My implementation of the classic Battleship game
+My implementation of the classic Battleship game following the Test-Driven Development principles.